-We provide comprehensive care for the injured child in our independently functioning Level I Pediatric Trauma Center.
+We provide comprehensive care of pediatric trauma injuries in our independently functioning Level I Pediatric Trauma Center.

-We treat all types of injuries that children sustain, from blunt to penetrating.
+We treat all types of injuries children sustain, from blunt to penetrating, including

-Genitourinary Trauma (related to the genital and urinary organs or their functions
+- Genitourinary - related to genital and urinary organs or their functions

-We operate on all tumors (cancerous or benign) arising in the kidneys, including Wilms' tumor, rhabdomyosarcoma, renal cell carcinoma, clear cell sarcoma, rhabdoid tumor of the kidney, rare sarcomas and congenital mesoblastic nephromas.
-Our group has a special interest in research on Wilms' tumor and the mechanisms that cause it to develop.
+We operate on all tumors arising in the kidneys, including Wilms' tumor, rhabdomyosarcoma, renal cell carcinoma, clear cell sarcoma, rhabdoid tumor of the kidney, rare sarcomas, and congenital mesoblastic nephromas.
+Our group has a special interest in Wilms' tumor research.

-This type of sarcoma occurs when cancer cells form in muscle tissue.
-Rhabdomyosarcoma usually begins in muscles that are attached to bones and that help the body move.
 Rhabdomyosarcoma is the most common type of sarcoma found in the soft tissues of children.
 It can occur in many places in the body.
-We operate on all regions of the body affected by these tumors.
+We operate in any area these tumors may appear.

 We operate on all tumors arising in the liver, including hepatoblastoma and hepatocellular carcinoma.
-Our group has a special interest in research on hepatoblastoma and how these tumors originate.
+Our group has a special interest in hepatoblastoma research.

-We provide surgical support for children diagnosed with all types of lymphoma, or cnacer of the lymph nodes or tissues.
+We provide surgical support for children diagnosed with all types of lymphoma cancer of the lymph nodes or tissues.
 We will resect (surgically remove) all masses not responsive to chemotherapies.